Are These Basic Materials Stocks a Great Value Stocks Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One company value investors might notice is Asahi Kasei (AHKSY).
-AHKSY is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
-The stock is trading with a P/E ratio of 11.28, which compares to its industry's average of 12.59.
-AHKSY's Forward P/E has been as high as 17.82 and as low as 11.28, with a median of 13.05, all within the past year.
+One company to watch right now is South32 (SOUHY).
+SOUHY is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock holds a P/E ratio of 5.88, while its industry has an average P/E of 8.27.
+SOUHY's Forward P/E has been as high as 19.08 and as low as 5.68, with a median of 10.42, all within the past year.

-Another valuation metric that we should highlight is AHKSY's P/B ratio of 0.99.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-AHKSY's current P/B looks attractive when compared to its industry's average P/B of 2.46.
-AHKSY's P/B has been as high as 1.28 and as low as 0.97, with a median of 1.10, over the past year.
+Another notable valuation metric for SOUHY is its P/B ratio of 1.32.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+SOUHY's current P/B looks attractive when compared to its industry's average P/B of 3.62.
+Within the past 52 weeks, SOUHY's P/B has been as high as 1.54 and as low as 0.85, with a median of 1.12.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-AHKSY has a P/S ratio of 0.65.
-This compares to its industry's average P/S of 0.94.

-Finally, investors will want to recognize that AHKSY has a P/CF ratio of 5.64.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-AHKSY's current P/CF looks attractive when compared to its industry's average P/CF of 11.46.
-AHKSY's P/CF has been as high as 8.69 and as low as 5.64, with a median of 7.44, all within the past year.
+Investors could also keep in mind Taseko Mines Limited (TGB), an Mining - Miscellaneous stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Asahi Kasei and Arkema are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, AHKSY and ARKAY feels like a great value stock at the moment.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that South32 and Taseko Mines Limited are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, SOUHY and TGB feels like a great value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report